SivaPullaiah/SivaPullaiah/README.md

 Skills: C/C++/Java/Python/REACT / JS / HTML / CSS

-- 🔭 I’m currently working on Google Summer of Code (GSoC)
+- 🔭 I’m currently working on how to contribute to Google Summer of Code (GSoC)
 - 🌱 I’m currently learning Open Source Projects
 - 📫 How to reach me: mangalisivapullaiah@gmail.com